jigx-com/jigx-docs-examples/docs/Components/list.md

 **Examples:**

-See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-search-sd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-search-sd.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-search-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-search-dd.jigx).

 :::hint{type="warning"}
 By design, search functionality is automatically disabled when using it on a composite jig.